rackerlabs/support-how-to/content/cloud-networks/requesting-additional-ipv4-addresses-for-cloud-servers.md

 - SSL on cloud servers
 - NAT (Network Address Translation) on a Brocade Vyatta vRouter

-**Note:** No more than four additional IPv4 addresses can be allocated to a single cloud server or Brocade Vyatta vRouter.
-Thus each cloud server or Brocade Vyatta vRouter has a maximum capacity of five IPv4 addresses, including the originally assigned public IPv4 address.
+**Note:** No more than five additional IPv4 addresses can be allocated to a single cloud server or Brocade Vyatta vRouter.
+Thus each cloud server or Brocade Vyatta vRouter has a maximum capacity of six IPv4 addresses, including the originally assigned public IPv4 address.

 ### Pricing